February 5, 2011

 Of course, PZ is absolutely correct to point out that trying to answer the question of why one became an atheist by reciting the definition of atheism is not particularly useful.

 Again, PZ is right to say that there is more to his atheism than the dictionary definition.
-I feel exactly the same way even though I understanding the meaning of atheism.
+I feel exactly the same way about my atheism.
 But PZ's atheism is not everyone's atheism, and neither is mine.

 The Atheist Movement is About Far More Than Atheism